mariaem21/web-scraper/README.md

 Run the following code in Powershell if using windows or the terminal using Linux/Mac

+download the code from Github and place in the preferred directory

+You can do it using

+git clone

+------------------- If you have already cloned and would like to update the changes run the following

+git stash (if you have any changes)

+git pull origin test

+------------------- Now create a docker container

-`docker run --rm -it --volume "${PWD}:/csce431" -e DATABASE_USER=test_app -e DATABASE_PASSWORD=test_password -p 3000:3000 paulinewade/csce431:latest`
+docker run --rm -it --volume "${PWD}:/directory" -e DATABASE_USER=test_app -e DATABASE_PASSWORD=test_password -p 3000:3000 paulinewade/csce431:latest

+*Note: directory is where the app code is located

+bundle install

+rails db:create && rails db:migrate

+------------------- Run the following only if I need to do a fresh scrape, otherwise, just run above in the first powershell window

+Open other powershell window and type in the following:

+docker exec -it docker_container bash

+*Note: docker_container is name of the container created above

-Open second docker container to start workers for scraping function
+Open second docker container to start workers for scraping function, only when I need to scrape

-`bundle exec rake jobs:work`
+bundle exec rake jobs:work

-Install the app

-`bundle install && rails webpacker:install && rails db:create && rails db:migrate`
+It should output the message "Starting job worker"

+------------------- This is to run the program

-Run the app
+Run the app rails server --binding:0.0.0.0
-`rails server --binding:0.0.0.0`

 The application can be seen using a browser and navigating to http://localhost:3000/